 · Valid, unexpired Medical Examiner’s Certificate/DOT Physical Card

-· Federal Skills Performance Evaluation or
+· Federal Skills Performance Evaluation

 · Maryland Waiver/Exemption, form DL-171

-t is Self-Certification?
+What is Self-Certification?

 This is a self-reported status of the kind of driving for which you are qualified.
 This is only required when transferring a CDL, renewing a CDL, obtaining a new CDL, upgrading from a regular license to a CDL, changing status from interstate to intrastate, or vice versa.